How Do I Apply to the DrPH Program?

 No degree requirement credits may be waived based upon credits earned via a previous master's degree per University policy.

 Students currently enrolled in a master’s program are eligible to apply.
 Enrollment into the DrPH is contingent upon master’s degree completion.

 One of the requirements of the SOPHAS application is a Statement of Purpose.

 Your Statement of Purpose should indicate your reason(s) for pursuing a Doctor of Public Health (DrPH) degree and should include the following:

 - Motivation for pursuing a DrPH degree.
 Why are you interested in pursuing a DrPH?
 How do you see yourself using your DrPH education and training in the workplace?
 What are your long-term career goals?
 Describe a public health issue (or issues) that you are most passionate to solve.

 - Research.
 Please describe your research interest(s) and how your research can contribute to public health and the department research portfolio.
-Have you contacted any PHS faculty to learn about their research?
-Please describe linkages between specific faculty, their current/future research and your research interest(s).
-View the PHS faculty directory.

 - Leadership.
 Describe your leadership experience to date and what type of leader you would like to become.
 What additional experiences will you seek during the DrPH program?
 How do you want to enhance your leadership skills?
 Please include specific examples.

 - Character.
-Please include personal qualities, characteristics, skills, and experiences you believe will enable you to be successful in the DrPH program.
+Please include personal qualities, characteristics, skills and experiences you believe will enable you to be successful in the DrPH program.
 Please include specific examples.